Casimir II of Cieszyn: Life

 In the following years, Casimir II approached the Bohemian King Władysław II Jagielloń.
 As a result, after the death of Matthias Corvinus in 1490, he was appointed Starost General of Silesia.
 He held the office of the Duke of Cieszyn from 1477 until 1504, when the king decided to replace him with his brother Sigismund Jagiellon.
 However, when Sigismund inherited the Polish crown in 1506, after the death of his brother Alexander Jagiellon, the dignity of Starost returned to Casimir II.
 This time, he held the office until his death.
 The new Polish King gave Casimir II the Duchy of Głogów but only during his lifetime.
 Soon after, and by right to his wife, he obtained the Duchy of Opawa, who increased his domains along with half of Ścinawa (Wołów), who was bought by him in 1493.

 In internal politics, Casimir II showed hard-line stances in the fight against banditry in the duchy.
 However, his rule as Starost general wasn't count with great support in Silesia, especially with the Church, whose opposition was made clear in 1501, when the Chapter refused the candidacy of Casimir II's eldest son Frederick as new Bishop of Wrocław.

 A significant item in Silesia was the dispute between the Dukes of Opole, Nicholas II and Jan II.
-In order to end the conflict, in 1497 a meeting was arranged in Nysa, where were present Casimir II, his father-in-law Wiktoryn of Poděbrady, Nicholas II and the Bishop of Wrocław, Jan IV Roth.
-During the meeting, on 26 June, the tragedy occurred: Nicholas II tried to stab both the Duke of Cieszyn and Bishop Roth.
-Despite the protests of nobles and relatives, Casimir II issued the death sentence to Nicholas II, who was beheaded in the Nysa market on 27 April 1497.
+In order to end the conflict, a meeting was arranged in Nysa, where were present Casimir II, his father-in-law Wiktoryn of Poděbrady, Nicholas II and the Bishop of Wrocław, Jan IV Roth.
+During the meeting, on 26 June 1497, the tragedy occurred: Nicholas II tried to stab both the Duke of Cieszyn and Bishop Roth.
+Despite the protests of nobles and relatives, Casimir II issued the death sentence to Nicholas II, who was beheaded in the Nysa market the next day, on 27 June 1497.
 Duke Jan II, after hearing the news of his brother's execution, began to prepare a brutally retaliatory expedition against Cieszyn.
 However, the diplomatic actions of King Władysław II Jagiellon prevented the war between both dukes, with disastrous consequences to Silesia.

 The Duke of Cieszyn's political importance reached his apogee in 1512, when King Sigismund I the Old married with Casimir II's niece Barbara Zápolya (daughter of his cousin Hedwig).
 The excellent relations with Poland provided to Casimir II the opportunity of purchase several buildings in Kraków and the surrounding areas.
 Also, the king's protection enabled Casimir II to manage the complaints in 1514 of the Silesian cities, who accused him of incompetence.